linode/developers/hugo/content/uptime/monitoring/monitoring-servers-with-zabbix.md

 The Zabbix frontend is written in PHP.
 You'll want to copy the front-end files to your web server's public directory.
 Here's how to create a subdirectory and copy the Zabbix front-end files to it:

- {: .note }
->
+ {{< note >}}

-> We assume that you followed the Hosting a Website guide.
+We assume that you followed the Hosting a Website guide.
 If you're using a different DocumentRoot directive than /home/example\_user/public/example.com/public for your virtual host, you'll need to update the path to correctly reflect your DocumentRoot.

+{{< /note >}}

 1. Change to your virtual host directory by entering the following command, replacing `example_user` with your username and `example.com` with your domain name: